azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 |RenewCertificate|Renews certificate credential of CA SPN if the caller is Owner of the AAD Application (SPN).
 If the caller is not Owner, a new application is created with a corresponding SPN and a certificate owned by the caller.
 CA uses the updated credential going forward.|FALSE|None||

 [Back to top…](Readme.md#contents)
-### Remove Continuous Assurance Automation Account
+## Removing a Continuous Assurance setup
 1. Open the PowerShell ISE and login to your Azure account (using **Login-AzureRmAccount**).
 2. Run the '**Remove-AzSKContinuousAssurance**' command as below.